ntstryan/puppeteer-cli/README.md

-  --sandbox                                            [boolean] [default: true] --timeout                                            [number] [default: 30000] --wait-until                                        [string] [default: "load"] --cookie                 Set a cookie in the form "key:value".
+  --sandbox                                            [boolean] [default: true] --timeout                                            [number] [default: 30000] --wait-until                                        [string] [default: "load"] --window-status          Wait for matching window.status to print.    [string] --cookie                 Set a cookie in the form "key:value".
 May be repeated
                            for multiple cookies.                        [string] --background                                         [boolean] [default: true]